Abarca Prize

 Who can nominate someonefor the Abarca Prize?

-Companies, foundations, researchers, universities, hospitals, professional associations, scientific societies and royal academies can nominate a scientist who has made a transcendental biomedical discovery that has improved people’s health worldwide.
+Companies, foundations, researchers, universities, hospitals, professional associations, scientific societies, and royal academies can nominate a scientist who has made a transcendental biomedical discovery that has improved people’s health worldwide.

 Do the submissions need to be in a certain language?